Luis-Munu/Pokemon-Infinite-Fusion-Optimizer/README.md

 Run the `Pokemon Infinite Fusion Optimizer.exe` file to generate results in the results folder.

-The user can edit the `settings.json` file to change the parameters of the program, the `profiles.csv` file to create new profiles and the `type_info.json` file to change the type boosts.
+The user can edit the `settings.json` file to change the parameters of the program, the `profiles.json` file to create new profiles and the `type_info.json` file to change the type boosts.

 ### Usage for developers